Perspective | Dodgers have talent, tradition and a fat payroll. Rays have ... one of those — and a chance.

-So far, with the World Series tied at a game apiece, that’s just what is happening.
+With the World Series tied at a game apiece, that’s just what is happening.
 But before we get giddy, we need an honest context for what we’re watching.

 Even with all the breaks that the October gods can muster, that might not be enough.
 The Dodgers and Rays are only superficially similar in ability.
 The Rays (40-20) outscored foes by 1.00 runs a game, typical of an excellent 99-win team.
 Tampa Bay, with its tiny payroll and big brains, has had similarly fine teams frequently in the past 13 years.

 The Dodgers (43-17) slaughtered their foes by 2.26 runs a game.
-That’s what you’d expect of a 121-win team — a team that has never existed.
+That’s what you would expect of a 121-win team — a team that has never existed.
 Probably, the Dodgers couldn’t have kept it up for a full 162-game season.
 But they sure made their point: This is finally our year.
 Even if it’s a shortened, sad, weird kind of year.
 But it’s ours.

-Luckily for the World Series, all the little things are going the Rays’ way, so far, especially the accident of how pitching rotations fall in place.
+Luckily for the World Series, all the little things are going the Rays’ way, especially the accident of how pitching rotations fall in place.

-The Rays’ good fortune was on display on Wednesday night in Game 2 when their ace, Blake Snell, who won the 2018 AL Cy Young Award, was on the mound because, well, because that’s how this especially unpredictable postseason schedule fell into place.
+The Rays’ good fortune was on display Wednesday night in Game 2 when their ace, Blake Snell, who won the 2018 AL Cy Young Award, was on the mound because, well, that’s how this especially unpredictable postseason schedule fell into place.

 By luck, who did Snell face?
 Not Clayton Kershaw, who turned the Rays inside out in a Game 1 win.
 And not the Dodgers’ postseason ace of recent seasons, Walker Buehler, who has a career postseason ERA of 2.44 in 10 starts.

 Snell matched up with Nobody.
-Or, rather, with a Dodger “bullpen game” full of hard throwers and fine young prospects.
-But not against a comparable “ace.”
+Or, rather, with a Dodgers “bullpen game” full of hard throwers and fine young prospects.
+But not against a comparable ace.
 Snell had a no-hitter for 4⅔ innings before leaving with a 5-2 lead after a quick hook.

 You can’t get much luckier than that.
-Snell will also work Game 6, if there is one, and the Dodgers will have no choice but to assemble another bullpen act like Game 2’s seven-man aesthetic mess.
+Snell also will work Game 6, if there is one, and the Dodgers will have no choice but to assemble another bullpen act like Game 2’s seven-man aesthetic mess.

-“We’re good and we’re here to play.
-It’s not going to be an easy World Series,” Snell said on national TV after his Game 2 start — not quite a thrown down gauntlet, but typical of the never-scared Rays, so used to the brutal Yankees and Red Sox.
+“We’re good, and we’re here to play.
+It’s not going to be an easy World Series,” Snell said on national TV after his Game 2 start — not quite a thrown-down gauntlet but typical of the never-scared Rays, so used to the brutal Yankees and Red Sox.

-“I’ll see them again and I’ll be better,” added Snell, who had just fanned nine Dodgers.
+“I’ll see them again, and I’ll be better,” added Snell, who had just fanned nine Dodgers.

 Those strikeouts matter.
 The Dodgers pride themselves on long at-bats that end with frustrated pitchers giving up extra-base hits.
 In Game 2, faced with Snell and four hard-throwing relievers, the Dodgers fanned 15 times — their most whiffs this season.

 Let’s not overinterpret.
 If the Dodgers’ lineup gets hot, the Rays could get squashed.
-But in a World Series, always watch to see if one team’s excellent pitching confounds the other team’s super hitting.
+But in a World Series, always watch to see whether one team’s excellent pitching confounds the other team’s super hitting.
 Great pitching does tend to beat great hitting in a postseason series — if that pitching ever gets on a roll.
 It means the scouting reports were right, the individual matchups worked and confidence built.

-Almost half the World Series I’ve covered have ended with the loser — usually a superior hitting team — in an unanticipated hitting slump.
+Almost half the World Series I have covered have ended with the loser — usually a superior hitting team — in an unanticipated hitting slump.

-The final twist in this Rotation Roulette is that Buehler, with a 1.57 ERA in his past five games, threw 95 pitches Saturday.
-So, he’s not ready to start until Game 3 on Friday and, if necessary, a Game 7.
+The final twist in this Rotation Roulette is that Buehler, with a 1.57 ERA in his past five games, threw 89 pitches Saturday.
+So he’s not ready to start until Game 3 on Friday and, if necessary, a Game 7.

 You can’t dream of upsetting a mighty team until you can imagine a road map.
 If you are a Ray, you think, “If we could end the Series behind Snell in Game 6, we’d only face Buehler once!”